 On-Campus Housing

 No student will be assigned to such a space unless they specifically express interest.
-We encourage students interested in open housing to maintain open dialogue with individuals in their support networks.
+We encourage students interested in gender inclusive housing to maintain open dialogue with individuals in their support networks, including appropriate family members that may have interest in a student’s housing assignment.

 Restrooms